FAQsUpdatedMonday December 7, 2020 byDonnie Snyder.

 Players may not “play up” (participate) in competitive leagues higher than their league age level, regardless of their skill level.
 Under extenuating circumstances, a player may be granted permission to “play up” in a noncompetitive division if, in the opinion of the Board of Directors, it is in the best interest of the child.

 Q: Who needs to attend Try-outs?

-A: In order to be eligible to be included in the player draft for a non-competitive team, a player must participate in at least one complete scheduled try-out.
-In order to be eligible to be included in the player draft for a competitive team, a player must participate in at least two complete scheduled try-outs.
+A: In order to be eligible to be included in the player draft a player must participate in at least one complete scheduled try-out.
 Before being allowed to participate in a try-out, the player must have a paid registration on file.
 Pre-tee ball and Tee Ball divisions do not need to attend a tryout.

 Q: Who is eligible for the All-Star teams?

-A: Players who have participated in at least 60% of the regularly scheduled franchise games are eligible for the All-Star Team.
+A: Players who have participated in at least 60% of the regularly scheduled rec games are eligible for the All-Star Team.

 Q: Does the league supply a uniform?

 A: NWYB & SB provides a team shirt and hat.
 Players must supply their own pants, socks, helmet, cleats, bat, and glove.